pvega62/Portfolio/Petstore API Documentation/Pet-Store-API-Documentation-Sample.md

 # Introduction

- This is a sample Petstore server.
-The API requests found here can help developers make calls to the Petstore server to send or request data about any pets and/or orders entered into the system.
+ This document provides an API reference for a sample Petstore server.
+The requests found here can help developers make calls to the Petstore server to send or request data about any pets and/or orders entered into the system.

  The Petstore API allows a developer to: